 Franz I’s menagerie wasn’t the first time the Schönbrunn grounds had an animal connection.
 When Emperor Maximilian II first bought the property for the Habsburgs in the late 16th century, he converted the existing buildings into a hunting lodge.

 By chance, it was also Maximilian who made a huge impression on the local population by including an elephant in his procession as he entered the city for the first time as Holy Roman Emperor in 1563.

 (17th-century portrait of an elephant and rhino)

-Some 200 years later, in 1770, the royal menagerie at Schönbrunn got its first elephant, beginning a long history with these animals that included one of the world’s very first zoo-born elephant calves.
-Today’s long elephant enclosure opened in 1996.
+Some 200 years later, in 1770, the royal menagerie at Schönbrunn got its first elephant.
+A long history with these animals followed, eventually producing one of the world’s very first zoo-born calves.
+Today’s large elephant enclosure opened in 1996.

 Franz I’s collection remained private until a few years after his death: Schönbrunn opened to the outside world toward the end of the 1770s, thus beginning the Tiergarten’s 250-year history as a public zoo.

-(The rainforest house: one of many recent new developments9
+(The rainforest house: one of many modern developments)

 The turnaround began in the early 1990s with the appointment of Helmut Pechlaner as zoo director.
 His charisma and drive led to a programme of investment and rebuilding that continues today under the able stewardship of Stephan Hering-Hagenbeck.